GoogleChrome/OriginTrials/developer-guide.md

 You can get started experimenting with the new feature on `localhost` either by flipping the flag locally or requesting an origin trial token for `localhost`.

+You can enable the feature in automation for testing as well using a command-line flag to enable to corresponding flag: ```--enable-blink-features=xxxxx```.

 ## What is the thinking behind origin trials?
 An exploration of the motivations and reasoning behind origin trials is provided in [the explainer](explainer.md).
 The TL;DR is that we strongly value the feedback of real web developers (that means you!) during the process of designing and standardizing new features.
 We believe origin trials provide a good way of encouraging that feedback, while being extremely careful that the experiments aren’t used by sites in production-critical roles or as if they’re finalized features.